davestephens/ansible-nas/docs/configuration/external_access.md

 ## Enable Specific Applications

 Every application has a `<application_name>_available_externally` setting in the Advanced Settings section of `all.yml`.
 Setting this to `true` will configure Traefik to route `<application>.yourdomain.com` to the application, making it available externally.

+## Custom subdomains

+If you are going to edit the subdomain variables you need to be aware of some potential limitations.
+Letsencrypt will only allow a total of 5 duplicate certificates to be issued in a rolling 7 day period.
+It is highly recommended that if you wish to edit the subdomains for your installed services you do so either in a single batch before running the playbook again or before running the playbook for the first time.
+If you edit 6 subdomains and run the playbook between each edit, you will hit the letsencrypt rate limiter and be unable to use SSL for up to a week.